Chart Color Schemes

 Andrews Farm is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Andrews Farm's dwellings, as per the latest Census, were 95.3% houses and 4.7% other dwellings (including semi-detached, apartments, 'other' dwellings).
-Adelaide metro had 83.7% houses and 16.2% other dwellings.
-Home ownership in Andrews Farm was 11.2%, with mortgaged dwellings at 48.6% and rented ones at 40.2%.
+In Andrews Farm, as per the latest Census, 95.3% of dwellings were houses, with the remaining 4.7% being semi-detached, apartments, or other types.
+This compares to Adelaide metro's figures of 83.7% houses and 16.2% other dwellings.
+Home ownership in Andrews Farm stood at 11.2%, with mortgaged dwellings at 48.6% and rented ones at 40.2%.
 The median monthly mortgage repayment was $1,300, aligning with Adelaide metro's average.
-Weekly rent median was $300, compared to Adelaide metro's $1,300 and $265 respectively.
-Nationally, Andrews Farm's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent was $300, compared to Adelaide metro's $1,300 for mortgage repayments and $265 for rents.
+Nationally, Andrews Farm's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing